Modular sugarcane manufacturing · Indonesia

 • One commodity, one buyer, thin margin

-~$50 / ton net to the network
+~$50 / ton net into the village

 With SugarNet · KRAAL